 The DIP has had a couple of manifestations.
 I first came up with the broad concept in 2012 and attempted a ‘fact finder’ expedition that winter.
-With a four-person team, I made a try for a route from NW Greenland, but ice conditions were impossible, and so the team and I re-developed our expedition entirely, so-as to make the best of the bad luck.
+With a four-person team, I made a try for a route from NW Greenland, but ice conditions were impossible, so the team and I re-developed our expedition entirely, to make the best of the bad luck.
 I then developed the Canada/Alaska route from 2017-present, and only last year had we raised enough funds to launch properly, without corners being cut.
-Planning and development is so integral that it’s hard to even see it as an important separate entity – it’s an all-consuming facet of the whole process.
+Planning and development are so integral that it’s hard to even see them as an important separate entity – it’s an all-consuming facet of the whole process.

 And you’ve chosen to use Vanguard Self Storage to store your equipment.
 How have you set up the storage unit to accommodate all of your items?

 I find that even in a large unit you have to be methodical to make the best of warehouse space.
 I have a serious quantity of equipment and supplies, and so I’ve found it important not just to think about floor area, but also the vertical plane.
 And I have nearly a dozen shelving units with narrow walkways on all sides, so I don’t end up having an essential item stuck at the back behind tons of gear.
 I’ve also constructed two large wooden racks to the ceiling (from cheap CLS timber) to make the best of my unit dimensions.
 This helps me store expedition sledges and lighter items above head height.

 How have you found the level of service at Vanguard?
 Has it met or surpassed your expectations?